epanopolis/Bertrand_powered_by_Spock/README.md

 You can view the operation of this application at https://bertrand.euclidpanopolis.com.

+This is a python project set up in the flask framework with a javascript/html frontend (entirely designed by me; please note that web design is not my forte).
+It was a learning project on how to write a programming language (which is really only a calculator at this time).
+I wrote the scanner, parser, and lexer/evaluator entirely on my own.
+Eventually, the core Spock language will be written entirely in webassembler.
+Bertrand is the API and Spock is the language engine/JIT interpreter.

 Excuse my "newbie" first publication of a GitHub repository.

 1. Install the package and its subdirectories into a root directory named